Beautiful Lakes in Pakistan

 One can feel at peace when visiting Jahlar Lake.
 It is one of the most famous lakes in Pakistan and provides a sense of deep serenity, even though it may not be as well-known as other places around the valley because of its proximity.
 Roughly 148 acres wide and stretched over almost three miles, this lake is located near Jahr village.
 During winter, migratory birds fly here while they’re away from home during summer – returning after spending time with family and friends.

-The water has firm acidity, which makes it great for washing clothes without soap or detergent.
-Unlike Uchali Lake or Khabeki Lake, there are no boating or fishing activities available here – but one will find food vendors nearby who offer snacks and drinks to enjoy while taking in all this beautiful place has to offer!
+The water is firm and acidic, which makes it great for washing clothes without soap or detergent.
+Unlike Uchali Lake or Khabeki Lake, no boating or fishing activities are available here.
+Still, food vendors are nearby, offering snacks and drinks to enjoy while taking in all this beautiful place has to offer!

 23. Kallar Kahar Lake

-There are many lakes in Pakistan, but one, in particular, stands out.
-Kallar Kahar Lake.
+There are many lakes in Pakistan, but Kallar Kahar Lake stands out.
 Unlike other lakes in Pakistan, this one is located near an old town called Kallar Kahar, which is significant in Pakistani culture and history.
 Moreover, it is known as a saltwater lake that sits next to another popular destination called Takht-e-Babri.
-It remains a historic landmark numerous times because it attracts people to worship at its stone archway, believed by locals to house divine power.
+It has remained a historic landmark numerous times because it attracts people to worship at its stone archway, which locals believe to house divine power.

 24. Karambar Lake, located in the Hindu Kush-Himalaya region of Pakistan, is one of many lakes situated at a high altitude.
 It is also known as Qurumbar Lake and is the 33rd-highest lake in the world due to its location amongst mountains.